vijaymaddukuri/python_repo/Python_Notes.md

 Message parsing
 Inheritnace

+Shallow copy: A reference of object is copied in other object.
+It means any change made to a copy of object do reflect in the original object

 Shallow copy: i=10 and j=10 will have the same id, because value is same, within the same scope.
-The id will exist if it have some references.
+The id will exist if it have same references.

+Deep copy: A copy of object is copied into another object.
+It means changes made to a copy of object do not reflect in the original object

+Creates a copy of the object and the elements of the object.

 Remove id from garbage - del(i)